afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 ## Data format of report ID 1

 - Button states: bytes indexed from 0 to 15.
-One bit per button (1=pressed, 0=non pressed).
+One bit per button (1=pressed, 0=non-pressed).
 The least significant bit is the first button.
 - Clutch: byte indexed 16.
 This is a signed byte in the range -127 to 127.
 - POV (D-PAD): byte indexed 17.
 Valid values are in the range 0-8.